We set out to find 50 great marketing blogs – some you may have heard of but others that you probably haven’t. There is gold in this list.

 Must-read post: Engaging at Scale: The Secret to Automating Personal Emails

 In world run amuck with soft, fluffy content, Kevin Fleming is fighting back.
-His blog is full of in-depth, highly specific posts that cover the good, the bad and the ugly.
+His marketing blog is full of in-depth, highly specific posts that cover the good, the bad and the ugly.

 Sujan Patel / @sujanpatel